Are you looking for the best ssh client for windows?

 Personally, I use multiple SSH clients.

-On my main workstation, I will use Solar Putty, it has all my saved information for most frequently used sessions for quick access.
+On my main workstation, I will use Solar Putty, it has all my saved information for the most frequently used sessions for quick access.
 I can also import and export settings to share with other team members.

 I use putty on remote servers or VMs where I just need it from time to time.
 This is used for specific use cases such as connecting to a single system.